patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 5
 ### General Meeting Notes
 * Stocks:
+* * Still determining the semester goal, whether it will be Stock generalization or fundamental analysis
+* * Found a couple more interesting papers
 * Image Processing:
+* * Looking into NSGA-III and Lexicase as selection models.
+* * Will compare performance with the ChexNet paper
 * Modularity:
+* * Achieved ARL's with depth > 2 for the first time, checking off a big semester goal
+* * Looking into more improvement now.
 * NAS:
+* * Debugged EMADE issues
+* * Members are responsible for finding and debugging work once EMADE is setup on PACE-ICE
 * NLP:
 * * We informed the team of our progress, including selecting objectives.
 We decided that previous models using num params vs an accuracy objective weren't quite diverse enough.
 Adding other objectives will allow a better tradeoff space that will lead to diverse models.
-* Having decided on our objectives and analyzed the dataset, we then had to tackle the building blocks of a QA system.
+* * Having decided on our objectives and analyzed the dataset, we then had to tackle the building blocks of a QA system.
 The biggest challenge with them is how there are two inputs, the context and the query.
 * * I would research the current state of the nn-vip EMADE branch and present a best strategy for implementing a QA system.

 ### Sub Team Meeting